jyutzler/Bridge-Systems/system.md

    * 2NT = transfer to diamonds
       * 3♦: normal response
       * 3♣: preacceptance (good support)

-#### 5-5 Majors
-When using the Jacoby transfer, it is possible to show 5-5 in the majors with a number of hand types.

-   * Transfer to the weaker major and pass = bust
-   * 1NT - 2♦ - 2♥ - 2♠ = invitational
-   * 1NT - 2♥ - 2♠ - 3♥ = game forcing

 #### Over Interference
 If an opponent doubles, all conventional responses are “on.”
 For example: